Redundancy

 - Save your changes.

-We recommend powering down the VMs used for redundancy when taking snapshot or backup of the primary Revolution server so that synchronization remains intact.
+We recommend powering down the VMs used for redundancy when taking snapshot or backup of the primary OneAlert server so that synchronization remains intact.

 There are two scenarios for deprovisioning redundancy: